Things to do in Helsinki during Christmas

 Helsinki – the Christmas City is a wonderful place to spend the holiday season.
 Check this post for all the tips and information you need to spend a great Christmas in Helsinki.

-Coming from Tallinn we arrived by boat on the Tallink Megastar on the 23rd December.
+Coming from Tallinn we arrived by boat on the Tallink Megastar a few days before Christmas.
 This was a wonderful start to our visit, as during the crossing we were able to enjoy a fantastic sunrise over the Gulf of Finland, and the business class lounge on the way over with all the delights they had on offer.

-When travelling during Christmas it is important to notice that many attractions may be closed or not fully accessible during that time (especially as Xmas Eve was a Sunday).
+When traveling during Christmas it is important to notice that many attractions may be closed or not fully accessible during that time (especially as Christmas Eve was a Sunday when we visited).

-However, Helsinki tourist board creates a special list showing which venues were open and when, so you can adapt and check the best things to do in Helsinki in December.
+Helsinki tourist board creates a special list showing which venues were open and when for the special days at Christmas time (Christmas day and eve) and New year’s day and eve, so you can adapt and check the best things to do in Helsinki in December.

 Helsinki is a great European destination to visit in the winter.
 If you are planning to spend the holiday in Helsinki, here are our top tips for you.